Custom Home LEED Builders Cincinnati

 Using less energy and water means lower utility bills each month.
 And in many markets, certiﬁed green homes are now selling quicker and for more money than comparable non-green homes.
 Some of the most important buildings in the world use LEED.
-Shouldn’t the most important building in everyone’s world use LEED, too?
+Shouldn’t the most important building in your life use LEED, too?
 Trust us to be your Custom Home LEED Builder.
 Our years of experience make us a leader among LEED builders in Cincinnati.

 Take the LEED with Green Homes

 To encourage environmentally friendly construction, the United States Green Building Council (USGBC) developed the LEED program.
 LEED, or Leadership in Energy and Environmental Design, is a green building rating system used world-wide.
 Buyers can look to LEED for guidance in creating a healthy, energy-efficient and cost-saving home.

 The LEED program provides a point system that allows homes to achieve one of four levels: Certified, Silver, Gold or Platinum.
 Homes with higher earned points rank at higher levels.
 The process is designed to inspire project teams to look for innovative ways to support health and our environment, while saving homeowners money over a project’s life cycle.

 All projects applying for LEED certification must meet a set of minimum program requirements that are prerequisites.
 We can discuss these minimum requirements with you at the very start of your building project.
 Then we can work together to pick and choose the credits you want to achieve in your LEED home.